Arian Baptistery: Theological differences

+Conversion to Chalcedonian Christianity

-In 565, after the condemnation of the Arian sect, this small octagonal brick structure was converted into a Chalcedonian oratory named Santa Maria.
-Eastern-Rite monks added a monastery during the period of the Exarchate of Ravenna and further dedicated the structure to Saint Maria in Cosmedin.
+In 565, after the condemnation of Arianism, this small octagonal brick structure was converted into a Chalcedonian oratory named Santa Maria.
+The conversion took place sometime between 550 and 570 AD.
+Eastern Rite monks added a monastery during the period of the Exarchate of Ravenna and further dedicated the structure to Saint Mary in Cosmedin.

 Around the year 1700, the structure passed into private hands, and in 1914 it was acquired by the Italian government.
 The Allied bombardment of World War II helped clear away other structures which had encroached on it from all sides, enabling researchers to view the details of its exterior for the first time.
 As with other monuments in Ravenna, the original floor is now some 2.3 meters underground.

 Notability

 The Baptistry is one of the eight structures in Ravenna registered as UNESCO World Heritage Sites.